Rich and creamy homemade chocolate protein ice cream that’s secretly GOOD for you at the same time!

 Feel free to add a handful of chia seeds or shredded coconut, sub the almond butter with peanut butter or coconut butter, and change up the flavor by experimenting with different protein powders until you find your favorite.

-*For a version without protein powder, try this Chocolate Peanut Butter Nice Cream.
+*If you prefer a version of the protein ice cream recipe without protein powder, try this healthy Chocolate Peanut Butter Nice Cream.

 Or for peppermint workout ice cream, add a scoop of unsweetened or chocolate protein to this Mint Chocolate Chip Nice Cream.